Clerk Services

 ADJUDICATED NEWSPAPERS

 The Imperial County Clerk-Recorder does not endorse or recommend any publication service.
-Customers are responsible for communicating directly with the newspaper(s) for any questions/concerns regarding the publication(s).
+Customer is responsible for communicating with newspaper(s) for any questions/concerns relating to the publication(s).

 Official Certifications & Professional Registrations